bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 my issue: the data augmentation transforms were bottlenecking my batches!
 I had been using a single thread for the :code:`DataLoader`, which caused most of the run-time to be in my CPU.
-After increasing the number of workers to 6 (the number of cores on my CPU), I got the runtime down to less than 10 minutes with relatively high GPU utilization.
+After increasing the number of workers to 6 (the number of cores on my CPU), I got the run-time down to less than 10 minutes with relatively high GPU utilization.

-Most of my explorations have been on relatively smaller models (partly because I had a small 8GB 1070 up until last year) so I didn't have to think too much about runtime.
-But now that I'm running bigger jobs, savings 3-4x in runtime is pretty significant even though I typically have 20 hours of runtime between experiments (because I only work on these projects in the evening).
+Most of my explorations have been on relatively smaller models (partly because I had a small 8GB 1070 up until last year) so I didn't have to think too much about run-time.
+But now that I'm running bigger jobs, savings 3-4x in run-time is pretty significant even though I typically have 20 hours of run-time between experiments (because I only work on these projects in the evening).
-I think I'll be looking more into the basics of optimizing runtime in the near future.
+I think I'll be looking more into the basics of optimizing run-time in the near future.